Probus, Cornwall

 Probus (Cornish: Lannbrobus) is a civil parish and village in Cornwall, England, in the United Kingdom.
 It has the tallest church tower in Cornwall.
 The tower is 129 ft high, and richly decorated with carvings.
-The place name originates from the church's dedication to Saint Probus.
+The place name originates from the church's dedication to an obscure Saint Probus.
 The parish population at the 2011 census was 2,299, whereas the ward population taken at the same census was 3,953.

 History

 There was a monastery here before the Norman Conquest which continued to exist until the reign of Henry I. King Henry gave the church of Probus to Exeter Cathedral and the clergy of Probus thereafter were a dean and five canons (the deanery was abolished in 1268 and the canonries in 1549).
 The first vicar was instituted in 1312; the parish had dependent chapelries at Cornelly and Merther.
 The church was built mainly in the 15th century but the tower was still under construction in 1523.
 In the church is the brass of John Wulvedon and his wife, 1512.
 In the early years of the 19th century the rare custom of turning to the East for the Doxology at the conclusion of the recitation of each Psalm, particularly by those in choir, was observed in Probus church.